Jeison Guzmán: Arizona Diamondbacks

 On November 24, 2021, Guzmán signed a minor league contract with the Arizona Diamondbacks.
 He played in eight games for the Double-A Amarillo Sod Poodles, going 7-for-24 (.292) with one home run and one RBI.
 Guzmán was released by the Diamondbacks organization on June 5, 2022.

 Kansas City Royals (second stint)

 On August 10, 2022, Guzmán signed a minor league contract to return to the Kansas City Royals.
 He spent the remainder of the year with rookie-level Arizona Complex League Royals and Double-A Northwest Arkansas Naturals.

 Guzmán remained in the Royals' system in 2023 with Northwest Arkansas and the ACL Royals, playing in 71 games and hitting .234/.344/.414 with 9 home runs, 43 RBI, and 4 stolen bases.
 He elected free agency following the season on November 6.

 Staten Island FerryHawks

 On March 20, 2024, Guzmán signed with the Staten Island FerryHawks of the Atlantic League of Professional Baseball.
 In 22 games for Staten Island, batted .241/.292/.446 with two home runs and 13 RBI.
+On May 22, Guzmán retired from professional baseball.

+On May 2, 2026, Guzmán re-signed with the FerryHawks after a year of retirement.
+He made three appearances for the team, going 2-for-8 (.250) with one home run, one RBI, and four walks.
+Guzmán was released by the FerryHawks on June 9.